JustToThePoint English Website Version

 The problem is not the problem.
 The problem is your attitude about the problem, Captain Jack Sparrow

-Terraform is an infrastructure as code tool that lets you build, change, and version infrastructure safely and efficiently.
-Users define and provide data center infrastructure using a declarative configuration language such as HashiCorp Configuration Language (HCL) or JSON.
-This includes low-level components such as compute instances, storage, and networking, as well as high-level components such as DNS entries, SaaS features, etc.
+Terraform is an infrastructure as code tool that lets you build, change, and version your entirely infrastructure safely and efficiently.
+Users define and describe their desired state in declarative files (HCL or JSON), and Terraform figures out how to create or update resources.
+This includes compute instances, storage, networking, DNS records, and more.

 root@myserver:~# mkdir terraform